AkshayMehta78/NAVI/README.md

 ## Other

+This project was build as part of the lecture Mobile Innovations for Global Challenges by Dr. Christelle Scharff.
 Check the [wiki](https://github.com/AkshayMehta78/NAVI/wiki) for more information.